collapsed-stacks/atheism/questions/3164/is-religion-a-disease.md

 - posted by: [jaskey13](https://stackexchange.com/users/-1/1107-jaskey13) on 2011-03-16
 - score: 0

-<p>There is no scientific research to indicate religion fits the medical definition of disease.
+There is no scientific research to indicate religion fits the medical definition of disease.
 Studies are often used to link a malfunctioning of the brain to religion- but the studies do not prove any true correlation.
-Instead it is individuals who, through either a willful ignorance or unknowing ineptitude of the rigors of scientific evidence, assert that there is a link in order to further an agenda that places negative value on religion.</p>
+Instead it is individuals who, through either a willful ignorance or unknowing ineptitude of the rigors of scientific evidence, assert that there is a link in order to further an agenda that places negative value on religion.

-<p>The refutation of TLE studies linking religion to a mental disorder is simple:
+The refutation of TLE studies linking religion to a mental disorder is simple:
 According to neuroscience different regions of the brain control different functions of the mind/body.
 Increased electrical activity in any region of the brain, either induced or occurring on it's own (through epilepsy as an example), will necessarily result in a positive result for whatever function that region of the brain normally controls.
-This is not an indication of malfunction causing a certain reaction- rather it is evidence that physical/mental functions can be connected to unique regions in the brain.  </p>
+This is not an indication of malfunction causing a certain reaction- rather it is evidence that physical/mental functions can be connected to unique regions in the brain.

-<p>To say that TLE studies somehow correlate malfunction/religion would be equivalent to claiming that a study where electrical impulses causing the foot to twitch correlates neural misfiring and walking.</p>
+To say that TLE studies somehow correlate malfunction/religion would be equivalent to claiming that a study where electrical impulses causing the foot to twitch correlates neural misfiring and walking.